 According to the Fifth Assessment Report of the Intergovernmental Panel on Climate Change, clouds and aerosols contribute the largest uncertainty to understanding changes in climate (Boucher et al., 2013).
 Aerosols affect the climate directly by reflecting or absorbing solar radiation, and indirectly when they form cloud particles (Boucher et al., 2013).
 A major difficulty in modeling particle nucleation and aerosol activation lies in determining physical properties of particles on the nanoscale without precise knowledge about chemical composition.

-Recent studies in particle nucleation and cloud droplet activation have used various methods to estimate particle surface tension, which is a very important parameter in modeling both processes (Laaksonen and McGraw, 1996; Moldanova and Ljungström, 2000; Wex et al., 2009; Petters et al., 2009; Duplissy et al., 2008; Kiss et al., 2005).
+Recent studies in particle nucleation and cloud droplet activation have used various methods to estimate particle surface tension, which is a very important parameter in modeling both processes (Sorjamaa et al. 2004, Prisle et al. 2010.
+Laaksonen and McGraw, 1996; Moldanova and Ljungström, 2000; Wex et al., 2009; Petters et al., 2009; Duplissy et al., 2008; Kiss et al., 2005).
 Particle nucleation is described by the Kelvin equation (Laaksonen and McGraw, 1996), which requires knowledge about surface tension of the nucleating particle (Laaksonen and McGraw, 1996; Schmelzer et al., 1996).
-Not surprisingly, direct measurement of this type of surface tension has not been possible.
-Studies on nucleation often rely on an assumption about the composition and use tabulated values for bulk surface tension (Daisey and Hopke, 1993) or simply assume “physically reasonable values“ (Moldanova and Ljungström, 2000).
-A direct method of measuring the surface tensions of particles shortly after nucleation is preferable to these assumptions and would likely reduce the error in particle nucleation models.
+Not surprisingly, direct measurement of the surface tension of particles near activation state conditions has not been possible.
+Studies on nucleation often rely on an assumption about the composition and use complied values for bulk surface tension including values extrapolated from other phases, estimated or interprelated from similar compounds (Daisey and Hopke, 1993) or simply assume “physically reasonable values“ (Moldanova and Ljungström, 2000).
+Hansen et al (2015) demonstrated the magnitude of the error that can occur when commonly made assumptions about surface tensions are used in models.
+A direct method of measuring the surface tensions of particles immediately after nucleation is preferable to these assumptions and would likely reduce the error in particle nucleation models.